 If you are hurt in a collision, an attorney can help you recover compensation for your injuries.
-The attorneys at Silva Injury Law are experienced car accident lawyers that can represent your accident claim for numerous car accident injuries like
+The lawyers at Silva Injury Law, Inc. are experienced auto vehicle accident lawyers that can represent your accident claim for numerous car accident injuries like

 - Traumatic brain injury,

 - Spinal injury, and

 FIND OUT HOW WE CAN HELP